zio/zio/docs/datatypes/contextual/zlayer.md

 val layer: ZLayer[Console & Clock, Nothing, Logging] = (loggingLive _).toLayer
 ```

-This is the same method we use in Module Pattern:
+This is the same method we use in Service Pattern:

 ```scala mdoc:silent
 import zio._